What Students Read

 2. Australia: In Australia, the term college often refers to secondary education.
 It does not hold the general meaning of educational institutions affiliated with universities.

-3. Canada: In Canada, college refers to artistic, technical, vocational and scientific-level of education.
+3. Canada: In Canada, college refers to artistic, technical, vocational and scientific levels of education.
 Additionally, a college does not have an independent existence as a university.
-In Canada, the term "university colleges" refer to colleges that are not independent.
+In Canada, the term "university colleges" refers to colleges that are not independent.

 4. UK: In the UK, colleges do not have the power to award degrees and are schools founded by universities.